Tick-Talk/Protocol/DataTransmission.md

 # Format
-All data sent is encrypted with libsodium (with the exception being the type `PublicKey`, which is used for the creation of the encrypted tunnel).

 Data sent will be in the form of `DataType{JSON}` (a string), where:
 * `DataType` is a string representing the type of data that the JSON contains (see below)
 * `{JSON}` is JSON that represents the relevant data being transmitted